 - Support data and tech for social good

 With a history of activism, the UMD iSchool continues today to champion accessibility, diversity, inclusion, and democratization of information.
 Our faculty, staff, and students, who come to us from over 49 countries, create a welcoming and encouraging environment.
-Diversity and inclusion as central to the mission of the school is seen across courses, research, scholarship, events, and community development.
+Diversity and inclusion is central to the mission of the school and is seen across courses, research, scholarship, events, and community development.

 We are proud of our 50+ years of educating and providing thought leadership for information professionals.